marinaongithub/sticky-notes-frontend-friday/sticky-notes/README.md

 # Sticky Notes App Frontend Friday Challenge

 This repository contains my solution for the Frontend Friday Challenge organized by Women Who Code.
-The challenge was to implement the UI for as Sticky Notes App.
+The challenge was to implement the UI for a Sticky Notes App.

 ## Challenge Description

 The challenge required implementing a responsive web page for a Sticky Notes App based on a Figma file.
-The challenge also suggests to add some JavaScript functionalities.
+The challenge also suggests adding some JavaScript functionalities.
 The web page includes a sticky notes section, a plus button, a text box a a "Add Sticky Note" button.

 ## Design Specification